 Job transmitter selection: The NJE job transmitters select files destined for nodes reachable through the NJE line with which they are associated.
 Job transmitters select files from the transmission (\$XMIT) queue, which is ordered FIFO (first-in-first-out) within priority.
-You can specify multiple transmitters (and receivers) for a line as described in "Specifying transmitters and receivers" on page 281.
-You can specify work selection characteristics for job transmitters as well as for SYSOUT transmitters.
+You can specify multiple transmitters (and receivers) for a line as described in "Specifying transmitters and receivers" on page 266.
+You can specify work selection characteristics for job transmitters and for SYSOUT transmitters.